DHTMLX/gantt-docs/data/desktop/gantt_security.md

 - any custom solutions that use the Gantt API and require data entry (e.g. a toolbar or a custom form for editing tasks)

 The task object has [many different parameters](desktop/task_properties.md) that are used depending on the activated functions.

-All editable Gantt parameters must be sanitized when entering them.
+The more parameters are editable, the more parameters should be sanitized on entering data.

 ### Considering an example